 B. ISSUANCE OF WARRANTS

-In order to secure the delivery of shares pursuant to the Stock Option Program 2018/2021, the Board of INVISIO proposes that INVISIO, deviating from the shareholders’ preferential rights, issues 500,000 warrants, Series 2018/2021, entitling to subscription of new shares in INVISIO as follows.
+In order to secure the delivery of shares pursuant to the Stock Option Program 2019/2022, the Board of INVISIO proposes that INVISIO, deviating from the shareholders’ preferential rights, issues a maximum of 600,000 warrants, Series 2019/2022, entitling to subscription of new shares in INVISIO as follows.

 - The warrants shall be issued free of charge.
-Each warrant shall entitle to subscription of one share in INVISIO, thus, the share capital will increase with SEK 500,000 after full exercise of the warrants.
+Each warrant shall entitle to subscription of one share in INVISIO, thus, the share capital will increase with maximum SEK 600,000 after full exercise of the warrants.

-- The warrants shall have a subscription price at subscription of new share corresponding to the average share price of the INVISIO share during the period 1 April 2018 – 30 April 2018 (i.e. the same price as the Purchase Price, defined in item A).
-The average share price shall be calculated as the average, for each trading day calculated, volume-weighted price paid for the INVISIO share on Nasdaq Stockholm, round off to the nearest full ten öre whereby five öre shall be round off upwards, during a specified period.
+- The warrants shall have a subscription price at subscription of new share corresponding to the average share price of the INVISIO share during the period 1 April 2019 – 30 April 2019 (i.e. the same price as the Purchase Price, defined in item A).
+The average share price shall be calculated as the average for each trading day calculated volume-weighted price paid for the INVISIO share on Nasdaq Stockholm, round off to the nearest full ten öre whereby five öre shall be round off upwards, during a specified period.
 In the event that a price paid is not available, the bid price listed as the closing price shall be included in the calculation.
 A day without a listing of a price paid or bid price shall not be included in the calculation.